EnterpriseDB/barman/doc/manual/65-troubleshooting.en.md

 If you discover a bug, please follow this procedure:

 - execute the `barman diagnose` command
-- file a bug through the Github issue tracker, by attaching the output obtained by the diagnostics command above (`barman diagnose`)
+- file a bug through the GitHub issue tracker, by attaching the output obtained by the diagnostics command above (`barman diagnose`)